chmouel/pipelines-as-code/docs/content/docs/guide/resolver.md

     pipelinesascode.tekton.dev/task: "git-clone"
 ```

-In this case if the `my-git-clone-task.yaml` file in the root directory is a
+In this case, if the `my-git-clone-task.yaml` file in the root directory is a
-task named `git-clone` it will be used instead of the `git-clone` on the remote
+task named `git-clone`, it will be used instead of the `git-clone` task on the remote
 pipeline that is coming from the Tekton Hub.

 {{< hint info >}}
 Task overriding is only supported for tasks that are referenced by a `taskRef`
-to a `Name`, no override is done on `Tasks` embedded with a `taskSpec`.
+to a `Name`; no override is done on `Tasks` embedded with a `taskSpec`.
 See
-[Tekton documentation](https://tekton.dev/docs/pipelines/pipelines/#adding-tasks-to-the-pipeline) for the differences between `taskRef` and `taskSpec`:
+[Tekton documentation](https://tekton.dev/docs/pipelines/pipelines/#adding-tasks-to-the-pipeline) for the differences between `taskRef` and `taskSpec`.
 {{< /hint >}}

 ### Tasks or Pipelines Precedence

-From where tasks or pipelines of the same name takes precedence?
+From where do tasks or pipelines of the same name take precedence?

-For the remote Tasks, when you have a `taskRef` on a task name, Pipelines-as-Code will try to find the task in this order:
+For remote Tasks, when you have a `taskRef` to a task name, Pipelines-as-Code will try to find the task in this order:

 1. A task matched from the PipelineRun annotations
 2. A task matched from the remote Pipeline annotations